It’s always concerning to see that one of your houseplants isn’t thriving quite as much as you’d like it to be.

 The key reasons why Pilea leaves curl inwards

-By looking at your Pilea and the environment that it’s in, you should find it easy to determine which of the following reasons are to blame for your Pilea’s leaves curling.
+By looking at your Pilea and the environment that it’s in, you should find it easy to determine which of the following reasons are to blame for your Pilea’s leaves curling, wrinkling or cupping.
 Each of these issues is described in depth later in this post, with solutions to get your Pilea back into perfect shape.

 Low Humidity Levels

 Our comprehensive (and rather good looking) eBook that will teach you everything you need to know to successfully care for, and maintain your houseplants!Buy on

 As with a lot of things in the houseplant world, proper watering can be one of the biggest issues.
 Overwatering is the key concern when it comes to Pilea, and it can be a major reason why leaves are starting to curl or wrinkle — which is odd as for most houseplants it’s normally the other way around.

 We always go for a little and often view towards watering, but really it’s good to get to know what your plants like most as each and every one is ever so slightly different.
 We’d recommend picking up your Pilea when it needs watering and after you’ve watered it.
 This should give you a feel for when your Pilea might need a little more water in future, simply by giving it a lift.
 The best method to figure out how much moisture is in the potting mix is by using a moisture meter.
 You just pop them in the soil and it’ll tell you how damp or dry the soil is.

 If you’d like to know more about proper houseplant watering, checkout our complete guide to watering.